MinatoNamikaze02/data-structuring-and-querying-using-gen-ai/README.md

 ## How it works
 - Flask api hosts the frontend and communicates with the LLM API and returns a Jsonified response which is rendered in the frontend.
+- RAG Integration: The application first uses a GPT model to categorize and structure the scraped data.
+When a user query is received, this structured data is used to augment the query processing, enabling more contextually rich and accurate responses.